 Your African Bushpig trophy should have an average shoulder height of around 32 inches, weigh about 180 pounds, and have a Tusk length of approximately 4 inches.

-Primarily nocturnal, they must be hunted over bait from a blind or using hounds to flush them from the areas they bed down during the day.
+Hunted over bait from a blind or using hounds to flush them from the areas they bed down during the day.

 Either way, they are an incredibly tricky yet satisfying species to hunt.